clause-bielefeld/clause-bielefeld.github.io/students.md

 permalink: /students/
 ---

-Zhese are the topics for bachelor and master theses we currently offer.
+These are the topics for bachelor and master theses we currently offer.
 Feel free to contact us if you are interested!

 ______